Send Close Add comments: (status displays here)

 The historical usage of "mammon" in Hebrew is that of a confidence in one's own ability to do things (independent of God).
 That is a central idea of humanism.
 The modern Hebrew definition is that of "wealth".

-The ancient Greek word "καταφρόνησις""hold in contempt, despise".
+The ancient Greek word "καταφρόνησις""think badly of, hold in contempt, despise".
 Note that this can be done without the other person knowing.
-False leaders, false teachers, etc., will show an outward appearance that is different from their heart on the inside.
+False leaders, false teachers, etc., will show an outward appearance that is different from their inside heart.

-There appear to be some logical issues in the translation of what Jesus said.
+There appear to be some logical translation issues of what Jesus said.
 Let us investigate.

 Information sign More: Matthew 6:24 A wealth of logical ideas on mammon